Temples around Tindivanam, Villupuram, Ulundurpet, Thozhudur and Perambalur

 Sri Meenakshi Sundareswarar Shiva Temple, Seppakkam

-4 kms north of Veppur, a Swayambu lingam on the southern bank of the Manimuthar river
+Kattumayilur is located at 4 kms north of Veppur and the temple is present on the southern bank of the Manimuthar river with Lord Shiva as a Swayambu lingam.

 Note: There is also Varadharaja Perumal temple in Veppur